ctechfilmuniversity/ctechfilmuniversity.github.io/__content/2020-10-26-houdini_noise/2020-10-26-houdini_noise.md

 title: "Houdini Using Noise"
 author: "Lena Gieseke"
 categories: Projects
-tags: pgs houdini SS20 noise
+tags: PGS Houdini SS20 noise

 # The cover image will be seen first.
 It will also be used to enlist your project amonst others.
 cover-image: pgs_ss20_tutorial_04_tariq01.png # choose your desired image file format — must be supported by web browsers — only one